Game intel

 A common mistake is seeing that Parfait heals and assuming more raw ATK is the smarter scaling path.
 In practice, a slightly larger heal that comes out too late is worse than a smaller heal that arrives on time and keeps the rotation smooth.
 For most players, especially F2P accounts, consistency beats greed here.

 A mixed setup only starts making sense when your Beascuit and substats already give Parfait comfortable cooldown coverage, and you are tuning for a very specific stage or boss.
 For example, if you are dealing with lighter incoming pressure and the fight is more about surviving occasional spikes instead of constant chip damage, extra defensive substats can be useful.
-Even then, I would treat that as a specialist adjustment, not the default answer.
+Even then, treat that as a specialist adjustment, not the default answer.

 So if you are unsure, keep it simple: 5x Swift Chocolate first, then only experiment after the baseline build feels complete.
+If you are building out a wider sustain core, the same Cooldown-first logic carries over to other Epic supports like the Captain Caviar build.

-For Parfait, the recommended pick is a Legendary Hearty Beascuit, ideally a non-elemental one so you can keep it flexible across more content.
+For Parfait, the pick is a Legendary Hearty Beascuit, ideally a non-elemental one so you can keep it flexible across more content.
 Element-locked or Tainted variants can have niche use, especially around Beast Raid-specific situations, but they are not the universal answer for her.

 The stat priority is close to her Topping logic: